MuelMart/Medical-Deserts/README.md

 A filtered copy of the **DOCTORS_RAW** table, which contains data for only *Internal Medicine* and *Family Practice* clinicians.

 ### DOCTORS_LOCATIONS
 Contains the geocoded locations of all practices from the **DOCTORS** table.
-Contains the following fields

 **adrs_id**
 Unique identifier for the address of the practice.